CardanoDevs/BHG-NFT-minting-Sadpugs/README.md

-# SadPugs - 10,000 Ballers in NFT on Ethereum.
+# SadPugs - 10,000 dogs in NFT on Ethereum.

 This project is for [Sadpugs](https://sadpugs.com)